lhcb/starterkit-lessons/add-tupletools.md

 > ## Where to find TupleTools {.callout}
 > One of the most difficult things is to know which tool we need to add to our `DecayTreeTuple` in order to get the information we want.
 > For this, it is necessary to know where to find `TupleTools` and their code.
-> `TupleTools` are spread in 9 packages under `Analysis/Phys` (see the head of `svn` [here](https://svnweb.cern.ch/trac/lhcb/browser/Analysis/trunk/Phys)), all starting with the prefix `DecayTreeTuple`, according to the type of information they fill in our ntuple:
+> `TupleTools` are spread in 9 packages under `Analysis/Phys` (see the master branch in `git` [here](https://gitlab.cern.ch/lhcb/Analysis/tree/master/Phys)), all starting with the prefix `DecayTreeTuple`, according to the type of information they fill in our ntuple:
 >
 > - `DecayTreeTuple` for the more general tools.
 > - `DecayTreeTupleANNPID` for the NeuralNet-based PID tools.